Vonng/pigsty/docs/v-pgsql.md

   - {name: dbuser_prometheus , password: DBUser.Prometheus ,pgbouncer: true ,roles: [dbrole_admin], comment: admin user for prometheus database }
 ```

-* Each user or role must specify `name` and the rest of the fields are **optional**, `name` must be unique in this list.
+* Each user or role must specify a `name` and the rest of the fields are **optional**, a `name` must be unique in this list.
-* `password` is optional, if left blank then no password is set, you can use MD5 ciphertext password.
+* `password` is optional, if left blank then no password is set, you can use the MD5 ciphertext password.
-* `login`, `superuser`, `createdb`, `createrole`, `inherit`, `replication`, `bypassrls` are all boolean types used to set user attributes.
+* `login`, `superuser`, `createdb`, `createrole`, `inherit`, `replication` and ` bypassrls` are all boolean types used to set user attributes.
 If not set, the system defaults are used.
 * Users are created by `CREATE USER`, so they have the `login` attribute by default.
 If the role is created, you need to specify `login: false`.
 * `expire_at` and `expire_in` are used to control the user expiration time. `expire_at` uses a date timestamp in the shape of `YYYY-mm-DD`. `expire_in` uses the number of days to expire from now, and overrides the `expire_at` option if `expire_in` exists.
 * New users are **not** added to the Pgbouncer user list by default, and `pgbouncer: true` must be explicitly defined for the user to be added to the Pgbouncer user list.
 * Users/roles are created sequentially, and users defined later can belong to the roles defined earlier.
 * Users can add [default permission]() groups for business users via the `roles` field:
-    * `dbrole_readonly`：Default production read-only user with global read-only privileges.
+    * `dbrole_readonly`： Default production read-only user with global read-only privileges.
 (Read-only production access)
-    * `dbrole_offline`：Default offline read-only user with read-only access on a specific instance. (offline query, personal account, ETL)
+    * `dbrole_offline`： Default offline read-only user with read-only access on a specific ins. (offline query, personal account, ETL)
-    * `dbrole_readwrite`：Default production read/write user with global CRUD privileges.
+    * `dbrole_readwrite`： Default production read/write user with global CRUD privileges.
 (Regular production use)
-    * `dbrole_admin`：Default production management user with permission to execute DDL changes.
+    * `dbrole_admin`： Default production management user with permission to execute DDL changes.
 (Administrator)

 Configure `pgbouncer: true` for the production account to allow it to access through the connection pool; regular users should not access the database through the connection pool.